laplata2003/getting-and-cleaning-data-course-project/README.md

 [TidyDataSet.txt](./TidyDataSet.txt)

-In order to read this file, it can be done with the following code snipet (running in the same):
+In order to read this file, it can be done with the following code snipet (running in the same directory):

 	read.table("TidyDataSet.txt", header=TRUE)